yo96/ocn/README.md

-# ocn
+# PyMTL OCN
-On chip network generator
+An on chip network generator/simulator developed using PyMTL.